Zarrie/it-in-wonderland/_pages/about.md

 # About the Blog

 IT in Wonderland is a place to read about solving challenges related to System Design, Software Architecture, and Distributed Systems on AWS.
+Each article is an example of a solution designing a system.

 Though some articles related to management, startups, work, or philosophy might slip from time to time. 🤓